How do I set up and print my own labels?

 Online Design Tool

 If you’re using our online design tool, you’ll have the ability to toggle the template guidelines on and off.
 We recommend keeping everything within the safe zone (the black dotted line) to ensure nothing is cut off during the printing process.
 If your chosen template allows bleed, be sure to extend any background colors, images, or patterns to the outer blue line on the template.
 This will allow your artwork to print to the edge of your label.
-Click here for more information about bleed or here to browse all templates that can accommodate bleed.

 Printing Multiple Designs on a Sheet